Diane O'Neill is a lifelong Chicago writer:

 - She is a MOOC (massive open online course) groupie.
 Since completing "How Writers Write Poetry 2015" (International Writing Program, University of Iowa), nine of her poems have been published, and one won an award.

 - She belongs to SCBWI (Society of Children's Book Writers and Illustrators) and KIDSCRIT critique group, and she participates regularly in MISSING VOICE, a Facebook discussion group that promotes diverse picture books.
-She is also a member of Poets & Patrons.

 - She works full time as a curriculum designer and writer.